Alexander Dennis Enviro400 MMC: Enviro400 MMC

 National Express West Midlands (NXWM) also operate a large number of Enviro400 MMCs, mainly for its high-specification Platinum network.
 Deliveries of the first batches of these buses began in 2015 with deliveries of over one hundred of the type for services in Birmingham.
 58 of these were delivered with Platinum branding, with the remaining order being delivered in the company's standard 'crimson' livery.
 A further 96 Platinum Enviro400 MMCs were purchased in 2016 for services in the Black Country, 38 more were delivered throughout December 2017 for services in Harborne, and 72 more were delivered in 2018 for the 9, 50, X10 and X70 services, as well as for sister company National Express Coventry's first Platinum services.
 Enviro400 MMCs built to similar specification were also purchased for service with Xplore Dundee between 2018 and 2019.
-Orders of the diesel Enviro400 MMC ceased in 2020 after the National Express Group pledged to stop buying diesel buses for its West Midlands and Coventry operations.
+Orders of the diesel Enviro400 MMC ceased in 2020 after National Express pledged to stop buying diesel buses for its West Midlands and Coventry operations.

 The Enviro400 MMC has also received orders from the FirstGroup.
 First Scotland East received 19 Enviro400 MMCs in 2016 for services in West Lothian, and a total of 96 Enviro400 MMCs were delivered to First Glasgow by 2019.
 Enviro400 MMCs have also entered service with First West of England, primarily for its Bristol operation, First West Yorkshire, who had eight high-specification Enviro400 MMCs delivered for the Wharfedale Connection X84 service between Leeds and Skipton, and with First Kernow, where 51 Enviro400 MMCs entered service on the company's branded services.
 16 Enviro400 MMCs were delivered to Go Cornwall Bus in 2020 following the subsequent tendering of the entire Cornwall Council/Transport for Cornwall bus network to the Go-Ahead Group.

 Arriva UK Bus also operate Enviro400 MMCs.
 Arriva Midlands introduced 35 of the type for services in Leicester in 2016, while 18 were delivered to Arriva Southend that same year.
-In 2017, Arriva North East introduced 12 Enviro400 MMCs, delivered to newly redesigned Arriva Sapphire specification for services to Newcastle upon Tyne and Ashington, and Arriva Yorkshire placed 50 Enviro400 MMCs into service at their Castleford and Heckmondwike depots, with thirteen delivered to Sapphire specification for Leeds to Dewsbury and Halifax services 254 and 255 and the remaining 37 delivered in the new standard fleet livery.
+In 2017, Arriva North East introduced 12 Enviro400 MMCs, delivered to newly redesigned Arriva Sapphire specification for services to Newcastle upon Tyne and Ashington, and Arriva Yorkshire placed 50 Enviro400 MMCs into service at their Castleford and Heckmondwike depots, with thirteen delivered to Sapphire specification for Leeds to Dewsbury and Halifax services 254 and 255 and the remaining 37 delivered in standard fleet livery.
+47 Enviro400 MMCs were later delivered to Arriva North East's Ashington and Arriva Midlands' Thurmaston depots in mid-2022.